How to pronounce Stem cells have the potential to develop into many different cell types. in American English

 Silent T after N in "into"In "into", the "t" right after N is dropped — the tongue skips the T stop and moves directly from the N position to the next sound.

-Silent T/D Across Words between "different" & "cell"The /t/ or /d/ at the end is dropped — surrounding consonants flow directly.
+Silent T/D Across Words between "different" & "cell"The "t" at the end of "different" is dropped before the consonant starting "cell" — the surrounding consonants flow directly together — common in flowing natural speech; in careful or formal speech, the sound is often kept.

 Watch out